-Refer to relevant objectives and controls in Section 1.5 Section C1.4 General controls for all 3 levelopment) and Section C1.4 General controls for all 3 levelopment) and Section C1.4 General controls for all 3 levelopment) Existing contemporary infill refers to buildings (generally 1970 to the present) that occur between terrace style housing.
+Existing contemporary infill refers to buildings (generally 1970 to the present) that occur between terrace style housing.
 Materials often include rendered brickwork, concrete and glass and architectural styles referred to as modern, 'Sydney School', contemporary or post-modern.

-- C1 - are to sting development with the sting developm Where the building is not intrusive, additions are to be consistent with the character of C2 the existing building and the massing of existing development within the streetscape.
+- C1 development) and Section C1.5 Specific policy for building and site elements. - reto. sting deve sting deve Amendment Repeated by which a start of the C2 Where the building is not intrusive, additions are to be consistent with the character of the existing building and the massing of existing development within the streetscape.